 The benefit of having these packages is, that you can quickly apply updates using the package manager, but on the other hand, if Ubuntu, as known as Canonical, is applying hacky patches to Cura’s dependencies, like Qt5, then the application can get broken.
 This was already the case for more than a year during the 16.10 until 18.04 releases, (probably) because of patches made on Qt, which is the toolkit to design user-interfaces.

-To make use of the PPA, I prepared the following guidelines:
+To make use of the PPA, I prepared the following instructions:

 The choice between stable software and the “bleeding edge”: